ibara/repology/README.md

 selecting a repository when `--repo` is not specified.
 This autodetection works for the BSDs, macOS, and Windows.

+Autodetection works partially for Linux-based operating systems.
+Currently, Debian, Fedora, and Ubuntu are autodetected.

 Building
 --------
 ```sh